liushang17/AEnet/README.md

 ### The determination of anchor ASP
 At the anchor ASP determination, AEN would identify the anchor ASP events based on the degree of ASPs in the network in the high quality AEN network.

-Inputs.
-The high quality AEN network from the above steps.
+Inputs: The high quality AEN network from the above steps.

 Step1: The identification of the key ASP.
 The degree of ASP nodes in the AEN network is determined by the number of links associated with the ASP.
 The top 1,500 ASPs with the highest degree were identified as anchor ASPs.

 Step2: the final AEN network.
 The anchor ASPs and their associated links were retained to construct a high-quality AEN network.

-Output.
-The output of the steps is the final ASP-Gene pairs, with three columns: the anchor ASP, Gene Symbol, number of samples, and direction.
+Output: The output of the steps is the final ASP-Gene pairs, with three columns: the anchor ASP, Gene Symbol, number of samples, and direction.

 Below is an example command: